import-pandas-as-numpy/import-pandas-as-numpy/README.md

-## Project DRAGONFLY Team Lead
+## Mantis Security Team Lead
 Hey there!
 I am a cybersecurity student and researcher with a passion for open source trust and security.
 I direct operations of a volunteer malware analysis team focused on early detection, documentation, reversal, and reporting of malicious packages and software distributed primarily through open source venues such as GitHub and PyPI.
-My principle focus is on reverse engineering utilizing tools such as GDB/Ghidra/Ida, as well as day to day decisionmaking on development paths for Project DRAGONFLY; but I can often be found coding Python scripts for cybersecurity applications as well.
+My principle focus is on reverse engineering utilizing tools such as GDB/Ghidra/Ida, as well as day to day decisionmaking on development paths for Mantis Security; but I can often be found coding Python scripts for cybersecurity applications as well.

 ### Stickers